BodenmillerGroup/steinbock/docs/specs/file-types.md

 !!! danger "Probability image size"
     The size of probability images may be different from the original images (see [Ilastik pixel classification](../cli/classification.md#ilastik)).

-## Masks
+## Object masks

 File extension: .tiff

-Grayscale image, with one unique value per object ("object ID", 0 for background)
+Grayscale images, with one unique value per object ("object ID", 0 for background)

 16-bit unsigned integer TIFF images in YX dimension order, same YX shape as source image